CMSDAS/root-short-exercise/_episodes/05-rdataframe.md

 import ROOT

 # Enable multi-threading with the specified amount of threads (let's start with just one)
+# Note that older ROOT versions may require to write ROOT.ROOT.EnableImplicitMT()
 ROOT.EnableImplicitMT(1)

 # Or enable multi-threading with an auto-detected amount of threads